-This course aims at a high level of knowledge of the French language by assigning creative, academic projects.
-It enables recognition of advanced level of French language usage from official organizations and companies.
-It helps students who wish to pursue postgraduate studies at higher educational institutions of France and many French-speaking countries.
-It enables the acquisition of French language proficiency certificate issued by the Ministry of Education and Religious Affairs.
+This course aims at a high level of knowledge of the Foreign language by assigning creative, academic projects.
+It enables recognition of advanced level of the Foreign language usage from official organizations and companies.
+It helps students who wish to pursue postgraduate studies at higher educational institutions and many Foreign language speaking countries.
+It enables the acquisition of Foreign language proficiency certificate.

-Ability to participate in exams for acquisition of French language proficiency certificate.
+Ability to participate in exams for acquisition of the Foreign language proficiency certificate.

-321-2304 Business Operations and Information Systems
+Business Operations and Information Systems

 Introduction.
 Basic functions of a firm.
 Structure of the information system of a firm.
 Enterprise Resource Planning (ERP) systems.
 Commercial functions: sales, procurement, inventory management - basic concepts, implementation processes and functionality (capabilities) of the corresponding ERP modules.
 Financial statements - General Accounting: accounts, entries (credits/debits) for basic events and transactions, functionality of General Accounting module.
 Analytical Accounting - Costing: cost categories, cost centers, cost allocations, functionality of relevant modules.
-Production function: production planning and monitoring, Master Production Schedule - MPS, Materials Requirements Planning - MRP, functionality of production ERP modules.
+Production function: production planning and monitoring, Master Production Schedule - MPS, Materials Requirements Planning -MRP, functionality of production ERP modules.
 The laboratory of this course includes basic familiarization with the above modules of Microsoft Navision ERP system.